misraX/strmatch/README.md

 [![Build Status](https://travis-ci.org/misraX/strmatch.svg?branch=master)](https://travis-ci.org/misraX/strmatch)
 [![codecov](https://codecov.io/gh/misraX/strmatch/branch/master/graph/badge.svg)](https://codecov.io/gh/misraX/strmatch)

-A simple way to find strings into a list of strings.
+A simple way to find strings into a list of strings, and to minimize the number of external dependencies Python and it's standard libraries are used to build the project, For advanced usages it will be better to use nltk.

 `strmatch.py` uses Python and it's standard libraries to create a simple way of finding the matched strings from the list.